a-chris/eurostreaming-bot-telegram/Readme.md

-### WHY THE BOT SPEAKS ITALIAN
+### Why the bot speaks italian

-The streaming site is Italian and share shows with Italian language, so I think it's obvious that the bot will only have italian users.
+The streaming site is Italian and share shows with Italian language, so I think the bot will only have italian users.